anaceres/Testing/README.md

 Please be aware that while this repository is licensed under the GNU General Public License v2.0, usage of operational EUDAT services like the ones mentioned above (B2SHARE, B2SAFE, ...) is bound to the EUDAT Services Terms of Use.

+---

 This documentation includes:

-The Core Idea: GEF Services
+*The Core Idea: GEF Services
 Software Containerization with Docker
 GEF Demo Services and Services for Internal Use
 GEF Service Metadata